kirtfitzpatrick/stack/README.md

 # stack

-A stack library ported from gist by Brian Clapper
+bash stack library ported to bpkg from gist by Brian Clapper

 # Install